temeraire/documentation/content/docs/activateTheService/index.md

 draft: false
 weight: 20
 ---
+<script src="/js/wz_tooltip.js"></script>

-Once our PacketDirect service is finished provisioning, we generate the Letters of Authorization (LOAs).
+Once our PacketDirect service is finished provisioning, we generate the <a href="javascript:;" onmouseover="Tip('An LOA (also known as a letter of authorization) is a document that is usually physically signed by someone of authority.
+It grants permission for changes to be made and can authorize access to the physical sites.', WIDTH, 250, ABOVE, true)" onmouseout="UnTip()">Letters of Authorization (LOAs)</a>.
 We do that by clicking on the three dots on the far right-hand side and choosing ‘generate LOA:’

 ![Generate LOA](/img/GenerateLOA.jpg)

 We’ll now choose to:

 *   Generate the LOA for both sides at the same time, without selecting the option to email as an attachment
 *   Change who the LOA is made out to.
-(If, for instance if we’re known as a different name at a facility we can go ahead and put that name in, as we’ve done below -- “Brand X".)
+(If, for instance if we’re known as a different name at a <a href="javascript:;" onmouseover="Tip('In this context, a facility is a  colocation center (also known as a carrier hotel) where multiple providers all come together.
+Some providers may have a different legal entity name at once facility versus another, but still have common ownership.
+This is usually due to past mergers or acquisitions.', WIDTH, 250, ABOVE, true)" onmouseout="UnTip()">facility</a> we can go ahead and put that name in, as we’ve done below -- “Brand X".)

 ![LOA Options](/img/LOAoptions.jpg)